Related articles HERE

 What The Bible Says

-Can God Not Control Conditions that Cause Disasters?
+Can God Control Conditions That Cause Disasters?

 That Once Perfect World

-Reasons For The Flood
+Reasons For The Flood Results Of The Flood

 Natural Phenomena May Play A Vital Role

-Escalation of Disasters in The End Times
+Escalation Of Disasters In The End Times

 Introduction:

-As an aside, It is distressing that natural disasters are often termed “acts of God”, but He is never praised for a weeks and years of peace, good weather and the breath taking natural wonders that make our spirits soar.
-Why isn’t beautiful weather referred to as “an act of God.”
+As an aside, it is distressing that natural disasters are often termed "acts of God", but He is never praised for a weeks and years of peace, good weather and the breath taking natural wonders that make our spirits soar.
+Why isn't beautiful weather referred to as "an act of God."

-Nothing makes us feel more frail and almost insignificant than to be confronted and, all too often, beaten down by the raw power of “Nature’s fury”.
-In a matter of seconds a cataclysmic natural disaster can tear down what took decades or even centuries to build, killing thousands of humans as if they were so many matchstick figures.
-Earthquakes and Tornados irreparably alter once-familiar landscapes, while Hurricanes sweep in from the open ocean and demolish practically everything in their path.
+Earthquakes and Tornados irreparably alter once-familiar landscapes.
+Hurricanes sweep in from the open ocean and demolish practically everything in their path.
 Tsunamis and flash floods bury all vestiges of human effort and existence under a terrifying wall of water many feet deep.
-And volcanoes cover the surrounding miles in unimaginably hot lava and noxious gases, often spreading a veil of grey ash for great distances.
+Volcanoes cover the surrounding miles in unimaginably hot lava and noxious gases, often spreading a veil of grey ash for great distances.

 Man has kept a grim log of these tragedies that are neither isolated nor infrequent.
 The following data has been excerpted from an article entitled The Worst Natural Disasters Ever By LiveScience [01] and Wikipedia’s list of natural disasters.
 [02]